 Your local weather plays a huge role in what you can grow and what materials will last.
 While traditional wood like cedar is known for its durability, it can still break down over time in harsh conditions.
 This is where composite boards really shine.
 They are designed to withstand extreme temperatures, moisture, and sun without rotting, warping, or fading.
 When you choose a garden bed, think about its long-term performance in your specific climate.
 Selecting a weather-resistant material from the start means less maintenance and more time enjoying your garden for years to come.

-Plan for Pathways and Gates
+Map Out Pathways and Gates

 A common mistake is placing a garden bed too close to a fence or wall.
 You need to be able to access your garden from all sides for weeding, watering, and harvesting.
 A good rule of thumb is to leave enough space for a wheelbarrow to pass through, which is typically about two to three feet.
 This also ensures good air circulation, which helps keep your plants healthy.
 When you’re designing your layout, think about the natural flow of your yard and where gates or openings would be most convenient for easy access.

-Think About Soil and Irrigation
+Figure Out Your Soil and Irrigation Plan

 One of the best things about raised garden beds is that you have complete control over the soil.
 You can fill your bed with the perfect mix of high-quality soil and compost to give your plants the best start.
 Raised beds also provide excellent drainage, which prevents water from pooling and causing root rot—a common problem in heavy clay soils.
 Before you build, consider your watering plan.
 Will you use a soaker hose, a drip irrigation system, or water by hand?
 Planning your irrigation strategy ahead of time makes everything easier once your plants are in the ground.

-Choose the Right Animal Barrier
+Pick the Right Animal Barrier for Your Needs

 If you have local wildlife like rabbits, deer, or even curious neighborhood pets, a fence is a must.
 The type of barrier you need depends on the critters you’re trying to keep out.
 A lower fence might be enough to deter rabbits, while you’ll need something much taller for deer.
 Frame It All’s raised garden beds with fences are designed to protect your hard work from unwanted visitors.
 Integrating the fence into your initial plan ensures your tender seedlings are safe from day one, so you can enjoy the fruits (and vegetables) of your labor.